Battery Park (TV series): Production

-The series was loosely based on Sugar Hill, an ABC pilot which had aired a year earlier.
+The series was loosely based on Sugar Hill, an unaired ABC pilot produced in 1999.

 Episodes

 Seven episodes are registered with the United States Copyright Office.

 Reception

-Henry Winkler had received an Emmy nomination for 'Outstanding Guest Actor in a Comedy' for his appearance in the episode Walter's Rib, but after a newspaper reporter pointed out that the episode had been postponed to June from an earlier scheduled airdate and therefore missed the Emmy's May 31 deadline, the nomination was withdrawn.
+Henry Winkler had received an Emmy nomination for 'Outstanding Guest Actor in a Comedy' for his appearance in the episode Walter's Rib, but after newspaper reporter Alan Sepinwall pointed out that the episode had been postponed to June from an earlier scheduled airdate and therefore missed the Emmy's May 31 deadline, the nomination was withdrawn.